gaepdit/email-queue-service/README.md

 #### GET /emailTasks/list

-Returns all email tasks in the system, ordered by creation date descending.
+Returns all batch IDs in the system, ordered by creation date descending.

 #### GET /emailTasks/list/{batchId}